 This is where trail or hybrid (road/trail) running shoes come into their own, with the key difference being the additional traction on the sole of the runner compared to an everyday running shoe.
 Shoes such as the Asics GT-2000 Trail or Hoka One One Challenger ATR make great Hybrid options as they feel much like a running shoe with only a moderate increase in outsole traction.
 Perfect for wet gravel tracks.
 Muddy trails however, require something with maximum traction such as the Brooks Cascadia, Mizuno Daichi or Saucony Peregrine.

 Ovals and parks will likely hold the additional water within their grassy surface which can quickly leave your feet soaking wet in regular shoes.
-The Brooks Ghost GTX offers a waterproof upper and a small amount of added traction compared to its road counterpart to keep you dry and prevent slipping on those wet patches.
+Many brands offer Gortex version of popular runners; such as the Mizuno Wave Rider GTX and Brooks Ghost GTX.
+Both feature a waterproof upper and a small amount of added traction compared to their road counterpart; to keep you dry and prevent slipping on those wet patches.

 Trails and tracks might not be the only thing to deteriorate in wet weather, as shoes can often suffer as well!
 If you didn’t know, the midsoles in our shoes which provide us with all that cushioning are essentially blocks of EVA foam and like the foam sponges you’ll find in the kitchen they can absorb vast amounts of liquid.
 Keep this in mind if your shoes begin to feel heavy or not as plush as they once were, especially if they have been exposed to a lot of wet runs or walks as that foam can deteriorate just like the foam in your kitchen sponge if it sits in water for too long.

 It might seem simple enough to just throw on an extra layer or two when the temperature drops, but there are ways to maximise your temperature regulation.